 Works great for the single developer and all of that.
 My background is I worked in advertising for 10 years as an operations director, managing project managers and then I also worked for a platinum partner for seven years as the project manager there in a virtual environment.
 So I also know the virtual business and how to set those things up too.
 That’s really what Beyond the Chaos does.
 We also offer project management itself.
 If you’re looking for that, beyond the process we have a fantastic project manager on staff.
 I can tell you also if I can make my slides advance, I can.

 Few other little details.
 I am a non-technical, non-certified project manager but I love technology.
 I don’t have a piece of paper on the desk.
 I don’t have a pen on my desk.
 I love technology, I use it for everything.
 The whole household is paper-free.
 I am a Texan and I know this is going to be tough in Austin but I’m an Aggie, class of ’88.
-I am a Claris Partner reseller, not a developer but a reseller.
 I also am a home chef.
 It’s a big deal for me and if you have ever tried to serve a seven-course meal to 12 people in a small one-bedroom condo, you’ll understand that project management plays a role in that too.
 I get to combine both of my passions there.

 All right, let’s go to the next slide.
 Okay, here we are.
 Also, the wife of a mechanic, mother of two cats and a dog.
 So if you hear noises in the background it is not a baby crying, it’s probably a cat or the dog.
 ‘Cause they only want to interrupt when I start talking.
 Another big thing is that I’m the daughter, the sister and the best friend of entrepreneurs.
 I’m a huge small business fan.
 I’ve been around it my whole life.
 And I love how it’s the backbone of America and what makes America run.
 That is who I am if you have not met me before but I have met several of you.